nashvan/nashwan.github.io/ckad.md

 kubectl get po -A
 ```

-### Create a pod with image nginx called nginx and expose traffic on port 80
+### Q/Create a pod with image nginx called nginx and expose traffic on port 80
 ```bash
 kubectl run nginx --image=nginx --restart=Never --port=80
 ```

-### Change pod's image to nginx:1.7.1.
+### Q/Change pod's image to nginx:1.7.1.
 Observe that the container will be restarted as soon as the image gets pulled
 *Note*: The `RESTARTS` column should contain 0 initially (ideally - it could be any number)

 ```bash